kapouer/matchdom/README.md

 `ctx` has the following properties:

+- raw: the current value before being casted as a filter parameter
 - data: the data object available to expressions
 - path: the current path used to get current value from data